YulinChen12/Food-recipe-prediction-model/README.md

 Rationale: This feature directly addresses the influence of specific ingredients known for their high-calorie content.
 By counting these ingredients, the model gains a more accurate gauge of the recipe's potential calorie count.

 Data Generating Perspective: The count of high-calorie ingredients like fats, oils, sugars, and certain proteins is a straightforward, quantifiable measure of a recipe's calorie potential.
 This feature is grounded in the fundamental principle of nutrition science that certain ingredients disproportionately contribute to the overall calorie count.

+#### Pipeline Transformations for all the Features:

+1. **StandardScaler** for Numerical Features:

+Applied To: 'minutes', 'n_ingredients', and 'n_steps'.
+Purpose: StandardScaler normalizes these numerical features, ensuring they have a mean of 0 and a standard deviation of 1.
+This scaling is crucial because it removes the bias that could be introduced by the varying scales and distributions of these numerical features.
+Standardization makes the model more stable and ensures that features with larger scales don’t dominate the model's learning process.

+2. **OneHotEncoder** for Categorical Features:

+Applied To: 'desserts', 'cheese', and 'oven'.
+Purpose: OneHotEncoder transforms these categorical variables into a format that can be effectively used by the regression model.
+Since machine learning models require numerical input, OneHotEncoding converts categorical data into a binary matrix, representing the presence or absence of a category with 1s and 0s.
+This method is particularly useful for nominal categories without intrinsic order, allowing the model to utilize these features without assuming any order or priority.

+3. **Passthrough** for High-Calorie Ingredient Count:

+Applied To: 'high_calories_count'.
+Purpose: The 'passthrough' strategy is used for the high-calorie ingredient count feature.
+Since this feature is already numerical and represents a direct count, it doesn't require scaling or normalization.
+It’s a straightforward quantitative representation of the presence of high-calorie ingredients in a recipe, and its raw value is directly relevant to the model.